Grieving the Loss of the Spirit of Vatican II (or not)

 The nuns taught us there are two ways through life … the way of Nature… and the way of Grace.
 You have to choose which one you’ll follow.
 Grace doesn’t try to please itself.
 Accepts being slighted, forgotten, disliked.
 Accepts insults and injuries.
 Nature only wants to please itself.
 Get others to please it too.
 Likes to lord it over them.
 To have its own way.
 It finds reasons to be unhappy… when all the world is shining around it… when love is smiling through all things.
 They taught us that no one who loves the way of grace… ever comes to a bad end.
 I will be true to you.
 Whatever comes.

 These words come over images of a young girl (images above), the young Mrs. Obrien, as she interacts with Nature, and also with her father.
 We don’t really see her face much, we don’t see her father except for his hand and shoulder.
-Instead with see the world as the girl sees it, big, wonderful, full of life – and she is safe in the arms of her father.
+Instead we see the world as the girl sees it, big, wonderful, full of life – and she is safe in the arms of her father.

 Naturally these words set up a kind of interpretive lens through which we might analyse the film.
 As we follow the story we can’t help but think in terms of nature and grace.
 In these words we find a perspective of life held on to by Mrs. Obrien, a perspective that she learned as a child, taught to her by nuns presumably at a parochial school.
 Perhaps Malick is hinting at the kind of spiritual education common to Catholic schools seventy five plus years ago, and maybe he is commenting on that teaching.
 What is interesting, however, is how the film seemingly undercuts this philosophy.
 Although one is tempted to say Mrs. Obrien (in her softness and beauty) is grace and Mr. Obrien (in his hardness and anger) is nature, it is amazing how much nature permeates the film in the most loving and awesome ways.
 Even the film’s title, The Tree of Life, speaks of nature in connection with life.
 We might be tempted to see grace as the way to life, and yet we are continually being drawn back to images of nature, and in particular the tree the boys climb in the film, and by which the vision of their mother dancing in the air appears.